-Dr. Andrew Spann is a Senior Engineer at Veryst Engineering.
+Dr. Andrew Spann is a Managing Engineer at Veryst Engineering.
 Dr. Spann’s expertise uses high-performance computing to study complex physical systems, including biological systems such as vesicles, red blood cells, microfluidic devices, and platelets.
 His work includes simulating coupled flow, deformation, and margination of cells and membrane structures.
 He has extensive experience in the development and application of complex computational methods, including multiphysics.
 Dr. Spann’s research activities have combined boundary integral simulations with computer graphics techniques such as Loop subdivision surfaces to enable the accurate representation of nonspherical vesicles and cells.

 Prior to joining Veryst Engineering, Dr. Spann was a Postdoctoral Fellow at the Nanomanufacturing Systems for Mobile Computing and Mobile Energy Technologies (NASCENT) NSF Engineering Research Center at the University of Texas at Austin.
 At NASCENT, Dr. Spann used parallel computing to develop simulations for informing the scale-up of roll-to-roll nanoimprint lithography processes for large surface area patterning.
 Dr. Spann has won awards for repeatedly placing in the top 10 papers of the international COMAP Mathematical Contest in Modeling as well as multiple finishes in the national top 10 rankings of the Microsoft College Puzzle Challenge.